Treehouse Napkin Sketch Contest

 - Scan in your sketch and save the file (in png, jpg or pdf formats) as your name and include the number of the sketch.
 All individual files should be under 3MB.

 - Submit your entries here with your first image uploaded as Last Name - 1, and each thereafter labeled as Last Name - 2, etc. up to 5.

 All sketches must be received by 5 p.m.
-CT on Wednesday, October 28, 2020.
-Winners will be announced at the ALA Virtual Conference on Friday, November 6, 2020.
+CT on Tuesday, December 8, 2020.
+Winners will be announced by Friday, December 18th.